Political Settlements and State Formation: The Case of Somaliland

 The case of Somaliland offers insights into why some domestic power struggles – including violent ones – build the foundations for relative political order while others perpetuate cycles of economic malaise and political violence.

-The paper highlights that legitimate institutions are those born through local political and social processes, and that these are largely shaped through the leadership process.
+Legitimate institutions are those born through local political and social processes, this paper argues, and these are largely shaped through the leadership process.
 Among its findings are the importance in Somaliland of:

 - a domestically-funded peace process that motivated strategic symbiosis among elites;